Header Ads

 Types Of Thinking:-

-It is abstract thinking where one: makes use of concepts, generalized ideas, and language.
+Abstract thinking uses concepts, generalized ideas, and language.

-It aims at solving complex problems: rather than simple problems. it requires organization of all the relevant experiences and finding new ways of reacting to the situation.
+It aims at solving complex problems rather than simple ones.
+It requires organizing all relevant experiences and finding new ways to respond to the situation.

-This type of thinking aims at creating something new.
-In this, the individual himself formulates the problem and is free to invent tools for the solution.
+This type of thinking aims to create something new.
+In this approach, the individual formulates the problem and is free to invent tools for the solution.

-Critical thinking is a higher-order: well-disciplined thought process. it is used in solving critical problems.
+Critical thinking is a higher-order, well-disciplined thought process.
+It is used to solve critical problems.

 Other Types Of Thinking.